Rubio calls for new Cuban leaders as latest blackout underscores deepening economic crisis

 HAVANA (AP) — The Trump administration made clear Tuesday that it sees Cuba as the next country where the U.S. can play out its desires on the world stage.

-A day after Cuba's third nationwide blackout in four months as the socialist island's economy suffers under U.S. sanctions, President Donald Trump said, “Cuba right now is in very bad shape.”
+“Cuba right now is in very bad shape,” President Donald Trump said, a day after Cuba's third nationwide blackout in four months as the socialist island's economy suffers under U.S. sanctions.

 “And we’ll be doing something with Cuba very soon,” the president added.

-Note: This story has been updated to correct that Iran airstrikes began Feb.
-28 and not in March.